Try431/temperature_blanket_viz/README.md

 The code will by default use the daily high temperature for the color generation.

 ## Requirements/Setup

+### For ALL users
+Get a Weather API key by signing up at https://www.visualcrossing.com/sign-up (it's free).
+Once you've signed up, you can view it on your Account Details page.

-*For all users: Inside the `temp_blanket_viz.py` code itself, there are variables for setting your weather API key (see Notes), your zip code, the desired colors (in hex format), and your start/end dates for the historical data you want to grab.
+*Inside the `temp_blanket_viz.py` code itself, there are variables for setting your weather API key (see above), your zip code, the desired colors (in hex format), and your start/end dates for the historical data you want to grab.
 You must edit these variables for the code to run.*

 ### For Linux systems